ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 == Angle Unit
 In this course, angles are in degrees.

+== Drawing Diagrams
+- Draw it _big_.
+- Draw axis.
+- Draw forces and couple moments.
+- Do _not_ draw moments due to forces.

 = Force Vectors
 Force, having both magnitude and direction, is a vector.
 Intuitively, we can apply all kinds of vector operations to forces, as you would learn in MATH 152.